 The Investment Managers apply a long-term investment approach which allows them to evaluate and invest in securities over long time horizons (typically 5 years and longer).
-The investment opportunities that are identified through the

-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance. research process are combined into a portfolio of securities that aims to achieve the investment objective of the Portfolio.
+The investment opportunities that are identified through the research process are combined into a portfolio of securities that aims to achieve the investment objective of the Portfolio.
 During the life of an investment, ESG factors are monitored on an on-going basis as part of the Investment Managers' investment process.
 What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?